18F/handbook/_pages/software-tools/github.md

 TTS defaults to using branches, though teams are welcome to decide they prefer using forks instead.
 Regardless of whether you branch or fork, changes happen via [pull requests](https://help.github.com/articles/using-pull-requests/).

 In the process of receiving feedback in a pull request, some individuals on some teams may choose to amend, reorder, or squash commits.
 This type of "re-writing history" is compliant with the Freedom of Information Act (FOIA) when it occurs on a pull request because git branches are considered a work in progress.
-These actions are not allowed on the master branch because that is considered the canonical source of information.
+These actions are not allowed on the production branch because that is considered the canonical source of information.

 ### Issues